ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.sonnen/README.md

 Note, that there are two different sonnen API's so if you are missing states, they are probably not supported.

 ### States
+Note: The legacy API states (API port 3480) are currently not documented

 #### Channel: info